999th Light Afrika Division

-Afterwards, the severely depleted division was sent to Greece for garrison duties and to conduct "Bandenbekämpfung"; a term which, in Nazi usage, was usually a euphemism for anti-partisan campaigns.
+Afterwards, the severely-depleted division was sent to Axis-occupied Greece for garrison duties and to conduct "Bandenbekämpfung"; a term which, in Nazi usage, was usually a euphemism for anti-partisan campaigns.

 During the deployment to Greece, some members of the division commenced (or recommenced) a range of subversive and/or anti-Nazi activities.
-The most prominent of these was Falk Harnack, who defected to the Greek resistance and, with other German defectors, formed the Antifaschistische Komitee Freies Deutschland (AKFD; "Anti-Fascist Committee Free Germany").
+The most prominent of these was Falk Harnack, who defected to the Greek resistance and, with other German defectors, formed the Anti-Fascist Committee for a Free Germany (AKFD).
 Another notable member of the AKFD was August Landmesser, who reportedly refused to make the Nazi salute during his military service and had been depicted in such a protest, in a famous photograph.